| | | | |

 Make The Shortbread Crust

 • Preheat the oven to 350ºF (180ºC).
-Spray a 9-inch (23-cm) square baking pan lightly with baking spray.
-Line the pan with parchment paper, leaving a small overhang to use as handles on all four sides.
+Lightly spray a 9-inch (23-cm) square baking pan with baking spray.
+Line the pan with parchment paper, leaving overhang to use as handles on all four sides.

 • Add the butter and sugar to a large mixing bowl.
 Cream together on high speed until light and fluffy, about 1 to 2 minutes.

 • Sift in the flour and add the salt.
-Mix the flour in on low speed until all of the dry flour is incorporated and the mixture is coarse and crumbly.
+Mix at low speed until the dry bits are incorporated and the mixture is coarse and crumbly.

 • Dump the crumbs into the prepared pan.
-Use you hands to firmly press the crust into an even layer.
-Place the crust in the preheated oven and bake for 22 to 24 minutes, or until the edges are turning golden.
+Use your hands to press the crumbs into an even layer.
+Place the crust in the preheated oven and bake for 22 to 24 minutes or until the edges turn golden.

 Make The Lemon Filling

 • While the crust is in the oven, make the lemon filling.
-Wash and dry the lemon.
-Zest it into the same mixing bowl you used to make the crust.
+Wash and dry the lemons, then zest one directly into the same mixing bowl you used to make the crust.

 • Add the lemon juice, sugar, and eggs to the bowl.
-Mix everything on medium-low speed until the eggs are well-mixed.
+Mix everything on low-medium speed until the eggs are well mixed.
 Sift in the flour and add the salt.
-Mix on medium-low until smooth with no visible lumps of flour remaining.
+Mix on low-medium until smooth with no visible lumps of flour remaining.

-• Remove the shortbread crust from the oven and place it on a wire rack.
-Pour the lemon filling over the crust, scraping any excess out of the bowl into the pan.
+• Remove the crust from the oven and place it on a wire rack.
+Pour the lemon filling over the crust, scraping any excess from the bowl into the pan.
 Carefully return the lemon bars to the oven and bake for another 18 to 20 minutes.
 The bars are done when the filling is no longer wet or wobbly when the pan is nudged.
-Transfer the pan back to the cooling rack and cool the bars completely before slicing.
+Return the pan to the cooling rack.
+Cool the bars completely before slicing.

 Recipe Notes